sage-code/.github/readme.md

 **20-OCT-2022**

-* Every instructor should create a yearly activity report file.
+* Every instructor should create one activity report file/year.
 * We have create this main [activity report](reports/readme.md);